kunalgorithm/website/src/pages/posts/building-a-fullstack-twitter-clone/index.md

 }
 ```

-Now, we can a similarly-structured `login` route
+Now, we can implement a similarly-structured `login` route.

 ```ts
 // pages/api/login.tsx